plainbytesstudio/PlainBytes.Redactor/readme.md

 # PlainBytes PDF Redactor

+> Permanently remove sensitive data from PDFs — not just hide it.
+> 100% offline.
+No cloud.
+No data exposure.

 *PlainBytes Studio · Windows Desktop*

 **Local-first PDF redaction** — detect, review, and export on your device.